Sjord/Sjord.github.io/_posts/2017-01-26-bypass-ip-block-with-x-forwarded-for-header.md

 ---
 layout: post
-title: "Bypass IP block with X-Forwarded-For header"
+title: "Bypass IP blocks with the X-Forwarded-For header"
 thumbnail: road-block-240.jpg
 date: 2017-03-01
 ---

+Sometimes the IP address is used for access control or rate limiting.
+If the client is behind a proxy, the proxy forwards the IP address of the client to the server in a specific header, `X-Forwarded-For`.
+In some cases, a client can use this header to spoof his IP address.

 ## IP blocks